thestrukture/IDE/README.md

 		$ IDE --headless

-## Access

-Visit [localhost:8884/index](http://localhost:8884/index).
-Access the IDE from any device on your network as well...

 ## Bug reports & questions :
 Please create a new issue on Github to report a bug.